sketch-hq/SketchAPI/docs-website/pages/plugins-manifest.md

 #### `appcast`

-A URL to the plugin's appcast file containing information about the available versions including URLs to download specific versions.
+A URL to the plugin's appcast file containing information about the available versions, including URLs to download specific versions.
 Sketch automatically checks this file for updates and notifies the user when there's an update available.

 #### `author`